alma-cdk/openapix/README.md

   },

   integrations: {
     '/message': {
-      // Set a method-specific validator
-      'POST': new openapix.LambdaIntegration(this, fn, { validator: 'params-only' }),
+      // Set a method-specific validator by assigning validator into props 'POST': new openapix.LambdaIntegration(this, fn, { validator: 'params-only' }), },
-    },

   },
 })
 ```